Authentication

 To enable a password policy for your organization, follow these steps:

-- Click Add policy to expand the policy options, and select a policy from the list.
-For example, you can configure a policy with these requirements:
+3. Click Add policy to expand the list and select a policy type.
+For example, you can configure a policy with the following requirements:

 This applies the settings throughout the organization.
 To configure policy settings at the user level, select the user first and then make the changes.